dahrb/dahrb.github.io/_news/panel_383.md

 ---

-Was thrilled to be invited to speak at a fascinating panel session on AI and innovation in law hosted within the University of Liverpool's Law School, and to sit on a panel with diverse group of people within the legatech spasce from companies such as IBM, Weightmans, Addleshaw Goddard and others.
+Was thrilled to be invited to speak at a fascinating panel session on AI and innovation in law hosted within the University of Liverpool's Law School, and to sit on a panel with diverse group of people within the lawtech space from companies such as IBM, Weightmans, Addleshaw Goddard and others.